Dregorius/dregos_watchlist/README.md

 ### Lists

 Create lists from the dashboard.
-Each list has a type (Movies & Series, Anime, or Games) which restricts what can be added and shows the appropriate external links.
+Each list has a type (Movies & Series, Anime, or Games) which restricts what can be added and shows the appropriate external links per entry.

-Set a category when creating a list to group related lists together on the dashboard.
-Categories can be renamed inline by clicking the category name.
+Set a category when creating a list to group related lists on the dashboard.
+Category names can be edited inline by clicking the category heading.

-Lists can be private (only you) or shared with specific users.
-Shared users can be granted read-only or edit access.
+Lists can be private (visible only to you) or shared with specific users.
+Shared users can be given read-only or edit access.

 ### Adding content

 Inside a list, click "+ Hinzufügen" to search for movies, series, anime or games.
-Search results pull metadata from TMDB and RAWG automatically.
+Results pull metadata from TMDB and RAWG automatically.

 Each entry tracks:
 - Status: Watchlist / Watching / Completed / Dropped (or game equivalents)